 Investing in Hard Assets

-- Investment in hard assets does not need regular or daily check-up like stock investing, where every piece of news on the stock can affect the price.
+Investment in hard assets does not need regular or daily check-ups like with stock investing, where every piece of news on the stock can affect the price.
 With hard asset investing it is a sit back and watch investment.

 Opportunities for Hard Asset Investing

 Performance drivers for mainstream stocks are largely different from those that drive hard assets.
 The two asset classes react differently to changing market conditions.
 Hard assets tend to outperform equities during periods of global growth, moderate inflation, and high interest rates.
 Inversely, equities tend to outperform hard assets during periods of slow growth and low inflation.

 The above factors present an opportunity for hard asset investing if predictions by global financial institutions, such as IMF and World Bank, indicate strong global growth and positive consumption patterns for commodities and base metals.